Simple Guide to Business Budget Analysis with Examples

 Most people think of budgetary control as a yardstick against which actual performance of your operating budget is measured and assessed.
 Not only does this process promote accountability, but it helps businesses create more accurate budgets so they can maximize profits and stop wasting financial resources.
 That said, budgetary control needs visibility to be successful — which is where budget analysis comes into play.

 Budget analysis is a precursor to budget control, as it provides a clear picture of the company’s financial health at any point in time and tells you whether actual performance matches up to your original plan (or initial forecast).
-From there, you can share observations with department and executive leaders to reign in the budget as needed and ensure the company continues to operate effectively.
+From there, you can share observations with department and executive leaders and other stakeholders to reign in the budget as needed and ensure the company continues to operate effectively.

-While budget allocaiton deals with the bottom-up, department-level side of your plans, long-term strategic planning is the top-down side of the budgeting process.
+While budget allocation deals with the bottom-up, department-level side of your plans, long-term strategic planning is the top-down side of the budgeting process.
 These plans involve executive-level discussions about where the business is going next year and beyond.

-You can use budget analysis in these situations to get a better understanding of how historical plans impacted business results.
+You can use budget analysis in these situations to inform decision-making and get a better understanding of how historical plans impacted business results.
 For example, was your marketing team on budget throughout the entire year but missing its numbers?
 Maybe there’s evidence to support an increase in paid ad budget moving forward.
 Or, maybe you can dial down certain initiatives that weren’t effective and double down on what worked to improve efficiency.

 This kind of big-picture thinking sets the stage for annual planning processes and creates a foundation for more agile budgeting conversations at the department level.
 And the clearer insight you have into historical performance, the easier it will be to set a strategic path forward.